Some rules of the road

 The standing bow

-The standing bow, is used not only to bow into and out of the dojo at the beginning or end of each class, but it is also used for example when bowing to another student, or an instructor before performing any form of partner training.
-The standing bow is also performed prior to the beginning of each kata, and at the end of each kata, and it must never be omitted or performed casually as it is extremely important that all of your karate training and all of your katas begin and end with courtesy.
+The standing bow, is used for example when bowing to another student, or an instructor before performing any form of partner training.
+It must never be omitted or performed casually as it is extremely important that all of your karate training and all of your katas begin and end with courtesy.